Rise of Neville Chamberlain: Early life

 Chamberlain was born in a house called Southbourne, in the Edgbaston district of Birmingham, England, as the only son of the second marriage of Joseph Chamberlain, who later became Mayor of Birmingham, and who also served as a Cabinet minister.
 Joseph Chamberlain had fathered two children by his first marriage, Beatrice and Austen.
 Joseph's first wife, Harriet, died giving birth to Austen; Neville's mother, the former Florence Kenrick, also died in childbirth in 1875, when Neville was six years old.
 Florence Chamberlain left three daughters, Ida, Hilda, and Ethel, in addition to Neville and her stepchildren.
 Joseph Chamberlain, in the midst of a highly successful parliamentary career, was often away, leaving the household in the hands of his sister.
 Young Neville was sent away to school at age eight.

 Chamberlain attended Rugby School.
 Unhappy during his school years, he made no lasting friendships there.
 Although he did reasonably well in his classes, he was not outstanding academically or athletically, and his father withdrew him from the school four months short of his eighteenth birthday.
-In later years, as Chamberlain rose to the heights of British politics, he seldom visited the school, did not enrol his own son, and rarely spoke of his time there.
+In later years, as Chamberlain rose to the heights of British politics, he seldom visited the school, did not enroll his own son, and rarely spoke of his time there.
 Joseph Chamberlain then sent Neville to Mason College (which later developed into the University of Birmingham), which both emphasised the politician's connection to Birmingham and catered to the interest in science which Neville had shown at Rugby.
 Neville Chamberlain studied metallurgy and engineering for two years, but had little interest in the subjects.
 In 1889 his father apprenticed him to a firm of accountants.
 Within six months, he became a salaried employee.